20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 4-16 | Trip length: 5-7 days | Budget: $1,800-$2,500

-The Outer Banks is the anti-resort beach vacation.
-No high-rises.
-No boardwalk crowds.
-Just 100+ miles of barrier island beaches where wild horses roam in Corolla and the Wright Brothers first flew at Kitty Hawk.
-Kids who visit the OBX tend to develop a fierce loyalty to the place — it's quieter, wilder, and more adventurous than typical beach towns.
+The Outer Banks is the anti-resort beach vacation: no high-rises, no boardwalk crowds.
+Just 100+ miles of barrier-island beaches where wild horses roam in Corolla and the Wright Brothers first flew at Kitty Hawk.
+Kids who visit the OBX develop a fierce loyalty — quieter, wilder, more adventurous than typical beach towns.

-Standout kid activities: climbing the Currituck Beach Lighthouse ($12 adults, kids under 7 free), flying kites at Jockey's Ridge State Park (the tallest sand dune on the East Coast — free), wild horse tours, and crabbing off rental house docks.
-Families rent vacation homes here instead of hotels, and a house with 3 bedrooms and a full kitchen typically costs less per night than two hotel rooms.
+Standout kid activities: climbing the Currituck Beach Lighthouse ($12 adults, kids under 7 free), flying kites at Jockey's Ridge State Park (tallest sand dune on the East Coast — free), wild-horse tours, and crabbing off rental-house docks.
+Families rent vacation homes here instead of hotels; a 3-bedroom with a kitchen typically costs less per night than two hotel rooms.

 See our Outer Banks family guide for town-by-town picks and a full week itinerary.